 Based on the data and information collected, the planning participants identified the following goals, community strategies to meet those goals, county funding priorities, and measures to track progress.

-Goal #1: Increase opportunities for homeless to receive shelter services and other support services in both Upper and Lower Kittitas County.
+Goal #1: Increase access to and inventory of affordable housing in Kittitas County.

 Community Strategies